 Why data management platforms aren’t worth the investment for marketers

 I already broke down how a customer data platform (CDP) differs from a DMP (and offers considerably more benefits for modern marketers).
 Thus, I won’t do so again here.

 Instead, I’ll lay out an increasingly obvious state of affairs: that the data management platform has failed — and will continue to fail — many marketers who rely on the tech.

 Downside #1: Losing data after a matter of days is stupid.

-Picture it: You’ve spent all this time figuring out what customer and campaign data you want to collect and you’re running great data analysis to understand how to make the most of it.
+Picture it: You’ve spent all this time figuring out what customer and ad campaign data to collect.
+And you’re running great data analysis to understand how to make the most of it.

-- That historical data analysis you’ve been so carefully conducting?
+- That historical data analytics you’ve been so carefully conducting?
 Far less potent.

 - That lifecycle marketing strategy you’re trying to construct?
 Way too fragmented.